 The supplied instructions are in not in English, so unless you are fluent in Japanese, they will be of little use.
 From what I understand the instructions only tell you how to take care of your Hario grinder and show you how to achieve some basic coffee grinds.
 So if you’re wondering how to adjust the grind setting for each brewing method, I’ll cover that in a bit more detail below, because it can be a little confusing when faced with the supplied instructions.

 The Hario coffee grinder can knock out a full range of different coffee grinds and is capable of producing just about any grind your coffee-soaked heart desires.
 The one problem I do find is that the coarser you grind, the less consistent it becomes.
-This is because when adjusted to the coarser grind setting the burr has a bit of "wiggle room."
-This should only be an issue if you plan on using the Hario Skerton for French Press coffee, but even then, the French Press is rather forgiving, so this shouldn’t be that much of an issue concerning the final brew.
+This is because when adjusted to the coarser grind setting the burr has a bit of “wiggle room.”
+This should only be an issue if you plan on using the Hario Skerton for brewing French Press coffee, but even then, the best French Press is going to be rather forgiving when it comes to brewing ratios, so this shouldn’t be that much of an issue concerning the final brew.

 If you do find that you are using the Hario Skerton Coffee grinder for more coarser grinds I recommend you take a look at this aftermarket upgrade kit which helps with giving you a more consistent coarser grind.
 I don’t own this, but I have heard from friends that it does indeed make a difference.

 The finer grind setting zone is where the Hario Skerton really shines, and if you brew coffee using a pour over method (V60, Chemex, Clever dripper) or use an AeroPress, you’ll be blown away with the uniform grind.
 If you want to go really fine the Hario can keep up, so if you need a Turkish grind, you’ll have no problem producing a grind as fine as powder.